Skip to content

 Answer: “Citius, Altius, Fortius, Communiter.”
 Latin for “Faster, Higher, Stronger, Together.”

 “Communiter” was added by IOC vote on 20 July 2021.
 The original three-word motto came from Coubertin in 1894 via his Dominican friend Henri Didon.
-Most trivia sites still list only the three-word version since the update is recent and quiet.
+Many trivia sites still list only the three-word version because the update was recent and quiet.

 6. How many Olympic rings are there?
 (Easy)